PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-08 14:51:14
+Last updated: 2024-04-08 14:51:47
-Random Quote: I hate kids.
-They don't drink, they haven't travelled... - Nicky Nichols
+Random Quote: They may separate us, but they'll never be able to destroy us. - Pablo Escobar